-- 1.)
+1.)
 Establish or appoint a local Selection Review Committee.
 The city or county must establish a Selection Review Committee to determine the evaluation criteria and to rate proposals for services.
 This committee may consist of the entire local governing body (council/board of commissioners), a subset of this council/ board, as appointed by the Mayor/Chairman, or a combination of elected officials and city/county staff.
 Cities/counties should have a minimum of three members on the committee.
-Committee members may not have any potential conflicts of interest with any of the individuals, firms, or agencies under review (e.g., family relationships, close friendships, business dealings) and no person who might potentially receive benefits from CDBG-assisted activities may participate in the selection, award, or administration of a contract supported by CDBG funding if he or she has a real or apparent conflict of interest. - 2.)
-Determine the Selection Criteria to Evaluate Respondents.
-Determine what evaluation criteria will be used to rate the proposals submitted to the city/county.
-Prepare a Ratings Criterion Score sheet to evaluate and score each proposal received.
+Committee members may not have any potential conflicts of interest with any of the individuals, firms, or agencies under review (e.g., family relationships, close friendships, business dealings) and no person who might potentially receive benefits from CDBG-assisted activities may participate in the selection, award, or administration of a contract supported by CDBG funding if he or she has a real or apparent conflict of interest.